darioamorosodaragona-tuni/Microservices-Dataset/README.md

 - Complete version contains:
     -   microservices-based projects
-    -   uknonw microservices based projects (project where has not been possible determine if they are microservices-based or not)
+    -   unknown microservices-based projects (projects where has not been possible to determine if they are microservices-based or not)
     -   archived and not archived project

 - Filtered version contains: